 The long-awaited ability to control Sonos with an Amazon Echo is finally here!
-I’ve written about how to connect these devices using cables, but this new functionality lets you do it without any wires between them.
+I’ve written about how to connect these devices using cables, but this new skill lets you do it wirelessly.
 This post explains how to get it running…

 Before we get started, there is one major caveat: major music streaming services such as Spotify, Apple Music, and Tidal are not currently supported by this feature.
 Sonos said that Spotify will be added in the near future, though.
 I will update this post when it’s been included.